dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/01_Basics.md

 - Simplifications:
   - To show something for a measurable set, show it for bounded/compact/elementary sets and use approximations in measure.
-  - To show something for an arbitrary function, try to show it for continuous, bounded, compactly supported, simple, indicator functions, etc and use approximations in norm.
+  - To show something for an arbitrary function, try various dense classes of functions: continuous, bounded, compactly supported, simple, indicator functions, etc and use approximations in norm.
   - Replace $\eps\to 0$ with an arbitrary countable sequence ($x_n \to 0$)
     - Note: this is not always helpful, since you now have to predicate over all such sequences.